 ACM Program Overview

-The Southern Regional Education Board (SREB) and the state higher education agencies of the participating states - Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia - administer the Academic Common Market (ACM) program.
+The Southern Regional Education Board (SREB) and the state higher education agencies of the participating states - Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia - administer the Academic Common Market (ACM) program.

 The program operates on the premise that if public institutions (no private institutions can participate) in a student’s home state do not offer a comparable degree program (undergraduate or graduate) that a student intends on pursuing, then he/she may attend a participating out-of-state institution offering the degree of interest and be granted a waiver of out-of-state tuition charges.